Vigna subterranea: Pests and diseases

+Freshly collected Bambara groundnut accessions still in their field collecting bags at the National Plant Genetic Resources Centre hosted by the Tanzania Plant Health and Pesticides Authority (TPHPA) in Arusha, Tanzania.
+The accessions have not yet been cleaned, dried and processed for long-term conservation in the genebank.

 It is widely regarded as pest and disease resistant.
 However, there is a lack of evidence to support this claim, with reports of fungal attacks by Rhizoctonia solani in Southern Thailand, and Cercospora canescens and Colletotrichum capsici in Nigeria, causing brown blotch disease.
 The crop is also susceptible to attack by cowpea weevil (Callosobruchus maculatus).

 Crop development

-There are genetic resources available for breeding since around 6145 germplasms of the Bambara groundnut have been collected and are stored ex situ.
+There are genetic resources available for breeding since around 6145 accessions of Bambara groundnut have been collected and are stored ex situ.

 The primary goal of Bambara improvement programs is to focus on seed yield and nutritional quality traits.
 There is a notable gap between the potential yield of 4 t/ha and the average yield of 0.85 t/ha reported for African countries.
 Thus, breeding should aim at improving the yield.
 Results of studies exhibited high protein content among the test genotypes.
 Similarly, high levels of essential fatty acids, thiamine, ribovin, and vitamin K were recorded.
 Moreover, scientists examined the chemical properties of starches in Bambara groundnut.
 The results revealed that seed source and crop management practices affected chemical composition.
 Food fortification, the use of artificial supplements, and food imports are among the strategies used to overcome the problem of malnutrition in Africa.
 The adoption of traditional plant breeding methods to enhance nutritional benefits of locally grown food crops such as Bambara groundnut is an economic and affordable strategy to decrease malnutrition in Africa.

 The form and colour of Bambara groundnut were all important factors to optimize the best extraction yield of phytochemicals.
 Overall, the hulls of the crop were the optimum source of flavonoids and tannins: the brown and red hulls had the highest concentration of flavonoids compared to whole and dehulled, with the highest flavonoid concentration being rutin at 24.46 mg g−1 found in brown hulls and myricetin at 1.80 mg g−1 found in red hulls.
 Lastly, formulating products with higher concentration of Bambara groundnut hulls could potentially result in a product with higher phytochemical content.